 - Manager 1:1 Check-in template [Free download]

 - How to performance manage a remote employee

 - How to measure employee performance (using quality metrics)

 Learning and development is that part of human resource management tasked with aligning employees’ performance with that of the company.

 Those responsible for learning and development need to identify knowledge or skill gaps among employees (whether those gaps arise from a change in processes, new technology, or upcoming legal regulations) and develop and deliver training to close those gaps.
 In this way, learning and development policies help employees to reskill and upskill, thereby offering opportunities for future company growth.

 HR checklist actions:

 - Align learning and development with overall business goals: consider new company initiatives and ensure there is a learning and development strategy to accompany the change.
-For example, if the company is re-branding, be sure to incorporate this initiative into L&D coursework and make it accessible to all employees of the organization, whether by live presentation or Webinar.
+For example, if the company is re-branding, be sure to incorporate this initiative into L&D coursework and make it accessible to all employees of the organisation, whether by live presentation or Webinar.

 - Conduct internal needs assessments: to derive the most benefit from L&D programs, conduct an internal review of what employees require from your L&D strategy.
 This helps to foster buy-in by making them part of learning and development program development.
-To take the example above of re-branding, consult the marketing team for their expertise regarding strategy but also post to the company Slack or intranet asking for employee input across the organization.
+To take the example above of re-branding, consult the marketing team for their expertise regarding strategy but also post to the company Slack or intranet asking for employee input across the organisation.

 Looking for a better way to track employee learning and development and measure your training investment?
 Take a look at intelliHR’s learning and development tools and analytics.